India and the Rohingya

 Indo-Myanmar relations have been prone to fluctuations in recent history.
 It is evident that in the case of those fleeing persecution by Myanmar security forces, the Indian government is actively employing mechanisms to marginalize Rohingya refugee populations, despite going against a long history of democratic foreign policy across the region.
 India’s persistent silence over genocide in the Rakhine state and the dire conditions of Rohingya Muslim refugees in Bangladesh and India is integral to India’s strategy of maintaining ties with Myanmar and maintaining a legitimate game of influence with China.
 A cross-border regime that rests on counterinsurgency in India’s northeast, bilateral trade, and vilification of minority populations (with strong doses of Islamophobia) creates a relationship wherein Myanmar finds an unlikely partner in India in the latter’s willingness to aid and abet genocide.

-Editor’s note: A previous version of this article incorrectly stated that 1,600 Rohingya refugees in India are registered with the UNHCR.
-The correct figure is 21,049 (as of 31 January 2020).
+Editor’s note: A previous version of this article incorrectly stated that 1,600 Rohingya refugees from Myanmar in India are registered with the UNHCR.
+The correct figure is 17,880 (as of 31 January 2020), courtesy of UNHCR India.
 This has since been amended.
 MIR regrets this error.